cilium/cilium/Documentation/cmdref/cilium-agent.md

       --log-driver strings                                        Logging endpoints to use for example syslog --log-opt map                                               Log driver options for cilium-agent, configmap example for syslog driver: {"syslog.level":"info","syslog.facility":"local5","syslog.tag":"cilium-agent"}
-      --log-system-load                                           Enable periodic logging of system load --max-connected-clusters uint32                             Maximum number of clusters to be connected in a clustermesh.
+      --log-system-load                                           Enable periodic logging of system load --masquerade-exclusion-cidrs                                A set of CIDRs that will be excluded from Masquarading --max-connected-clusters uint32                             Maximum number of clusters to be connected in a clustermesh.
 Increasing this value will reduce the maximum number of identities available.
 Valid configurations are [255, 511]. (default 255)
       --mesh-auth-enabled                                         Enable authentication processing & garbage collection (beta) (default true)
       --mesh-auth-gc-interval duration                            Interval in which auth entries are attempted to be garbage collected (default 5m0s)